Whether you run once a day, once a week or once a year, a good pair of running headphones will make it all the more enjoyable.

 Read the full Beats Fit Pro review

-Read the full Jabra Elite 3 review
+Read the full Jabra Active 4 review

-How we choose the best running headphones
+How we test running headphones

 Here at What Hi-Fi? we review hundreds of products every year – and that includes plenty of headphones.
 So how do we come to our review verdicts?
 And why can you trust them?

-We have state-of-the-art testing facilities in London and Bath, where our team of expert reviewers do all our testing.
-This gives us complete control over the testing process, ensuring consistency.
+We have state-of-the-art testing facilities in London, Reading and Bath, where our team of expert reviewers do all our testing.
+This gives us complete control over the testing process, ensuring consistency across the board.

 All products are tested in comparison with rival products in the same price category, and all review verdicts are agreed upon by the team as a whole rather than an individual reviewer, again helping to ensure consistency and avoid any personal preference.